hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-11. Nest you should see something like this: Select `Telos` chain.
+11. Next you should see something like this: Select `Telos` chain.

 </br>